DataFire/Integrations/integrations/generated/amazonaws_ecs/README.md

 * TaskDefinitionFamilyStatus `string` (values: ACTIVE, INACTIVE, ALL)

 ### TaskDefinitionPlacementConstraint
-* TaskDefinitionPlacementConstraint `object`: <p>An object representing a constraint on task placement in the task definition.</p> <p>If you are using the Fargate launch type, task placement contraints are not supported.</p> <p>For more information, see <a href="http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-constraints.html">Task Placement Constraints</a> in the <i>Amazon Elastic Container Service Developer Guide</i>.</p>
+* TaskDefinitionPlacementConstraint `object`: <p>An object representing a constraint on task placement in the task definition.</p> <p>If you are using the Fargate launch type, task placement constraints are not supported.</p> <p>For more information, see <a href="http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-constraints.html">Task Placement Constraints</a> in the <i>Amazon Elastic Container Service Developer Guide</i>.</p>
   * expression [String](#string)
   * type [TaskDefinitionPlacementConstraintType](#taskdefinitionplacementconstrainttype)